Caitlin1306/nch-final-project/README.md

 ![Screenshot from Bigquery](data_period_screenshot.png)

-After running my first query above, I decided to run a query that would find out how many countries where recorded in my dataset 👇.
+After running my first query, I decided to run a query that would find out how many countries where recorded in my dataset 👇.

 ```
 SELECT